Get immersed in a free, six-day Grambling State experience to explore campus life, admissions, uncover scholarships, and transform your future

 Program Details

 • Cost: Free for all participants.
-Housing, meals, materials, and activities are included, but participants are responsible for their own travel expenses.
+Housing, meals, materials, and activities are included.
+Participants are responsible for their own travel expenses, including transportation to and from campus.

 • Capacity: 100 spots